SESYNC-ci/codecprs/Application.md

 If applying for full participation in the 3 1/2-day on-site workshop, please complete this application and email your CV to elicia.ratajczyk@asu.edu.

-The principal investigators for Breaking the Code will provide a basic agenda, digital materials (e.g. powerpoint presentations, etc.) and virtual assistance to all co-leaders of the 1-day VMWs.
+The principal investigators for Breaking the Code will provide a basic agenda, digital materials (e.g. powerpoint presentations, etc.) and virtual assistance to all co-leaders of the 1-day VMWs but we do encourage creativity and will support groups in formulating their own activities and discussion points.
 We recommend that each location have at least two co-leaders.
 Co-leaders are responsible for:

 ●	Selecting a date for the event (between May 15 – July 1);